6 months beyond date of arrival

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance providers for overseas coverage.

-Malaria, dengue, Japanese encephalitis and Zika virus are mosquito borne diseases in Indonesia.
+Malaria, dengue, Japanese encephalitis, and Zika virus are mosquito borne diseases in Indonesia.
 Prevention of mosquito bites is strongly encouraged; malaria preventive medication is needed in some areas.
-Pregnant women should be aware that Indonesia is a CDC Zika risk area and that Zika can be spread by mosquitos as well as sexually.
+Pregnant women should be aware that Indonesia is a CDC Zika risk area and that Zika can be spread by mosquitos as well as sexual contact.